-Jeffrey Gavett, voice
+Jeffrey Gavett, Opera; Vocal Performance

 Jeffrey Gavett (baritone), called a “brilliantly agile singer” by the New York Times, performs a repertoire spanning from Gregorian chant to newly commissioned works and his own compositions.
 An active collaborative musician, he has sung with a broad array of artists, ranging from the Rolling Stones and indie rock group Clogs to new music groups Alarm Will Sound, ICE, New Juilliard Ensemble, the Grammy-winning Roomful of Teeth, SEM Ensemble, Ensemble Signal, Talea Ensemble.
 In addition to these collaborations, he is the founder and director of Ekmeles, a contemporary music vocal ensemble which has been called a “brilliant young ensemble… defining a fresh and virtuosic American sound” by the New Yorker.
 He is also a founding member of mixed ensemble loadbang (trumpet, trombone, bass clarinet, baritone voice), which has commissioned and premiered over 250 works since 2008.
 He has worked with composers including Chaya Czernowin, Beat Furrer, David Lang, Meredith Monk, Nico Muhly, Terry Riley, Caroline Shaw, Steven Takasugi, and Charles Wuorinen.
 As a soloist in New York he has performed in Alice Tully Hall, Issue Project Room, The Kitchen, Merkin Hall, Miller Theatre, Le Poisson Rouge, Roulette, The Stone, and Zankel Hall.